i18next/i18next-http-middleware/README.md

 This is a middleware to be used with Node.js web frameworks like express or Fastify and also for Deno.

+It's based on the deprecated [i18next-express-middleware](https://github.com/i18next/i18next-express-middleware) and can be used as a drop-in replacement.
+*It's not bound to a specific http framework anymore.*

 # Getting started

 ```